kel151/1stmilestoneproject/README.md

 # Kelvin's Portfolio

+Stream One Project: User-Centric Frontend Development - Code Institute

 For my first milestone project, I have chosen to create a portfolio that is simple, colour-blindness friendly, seamless, and attractive in design.
-This is will be a portfolio that will serve as a clear career roadmap for those interested in learning what I have to offer as an IT and marketing professional in the industry.
+This is will be a portfolio that will serve as a clear career roadmap for those interested in learning what I have to offer as an IT and or marketing professional in the industry.

+## Demo
+ A live demo can be found [here](https://kel151.github.io/1stmilestoneproject/)

 ## UX
 ### User Stories